 Using a tool like Weave can make it simple and easy to send emails to every patient in your database.
 Weave is an automation platform that helps you organize your patient information and send mass messages to anyone who meets your specific criteria.

 Weave also features email marketing templates and stock images that you can use to craft professional, high-quality email newsletters.
-You can even choose from pre-written messages about popular topics, like COVID-19.
+You can even choose from pre-written messages about popular topics.

 Sending a monthly email newsletter won’t take much time, but it can significantly impact your practice’s continual success.